 Making sense of your Uber 1099s

 You’re probably accustomed to receiving a W-2 from your employer to document your earnings.
-If you have a “day job” in addition to your ridesharing gig, you should receive a W-2 from your regular employer and file it with your tax return as usual.
+If you have a “day job” as an employee in addition to your ridesharing gig, you should receive a W-2 from your employer and file it with your tax return as usual.

-- Form 1099-MISC for any other income you’re paid, such as bonuses or referral fees.
+- Form 1099-MISC for other income you’re paid, such as bonuses or referral fees

-Ridesharing companies are required to issue 1099-Ks to drivers who earned more than $20,000 for the year and received more than 200 payments.
-And they’re required to send 1099-MISCs to drivers who made $600 or more in referrals and other income.
+For tax years before 2023, ridesharing companies acting as third-party payment processors are required to issue 1099-Ks to drivers who receive more than $20,000 for the year and received more than 200 payments.
+Beginning in 2023, the reporting threshold is lowered to payments totaling more than $600.
+There is no threshold for the number of payment card transactions beginning in 2023.
+Rideshare companies are also required to send 1099-NECs and 1099-MISCs to drivers who made $600 or more from driving or referrals and other income.

-Uber, however, provides both documents to all of its driver-partners to remind them about reporting their income and to help make filing their taxes easier.
+Uber, however, typically provides both documents to all of its driver-partners regardless of the amount income to remind them about reporting their income and to help make filing their taxes easier.
 Whether you receive 1099s or not, you’re required to report and pay taxes on all the income you receive from your ridesharing service.

 A helpful tax summary